Pyr-000/YetAnotherStableDiffusion/README.md

 - `-S`/`--seed` will set the image seed.
 So long as the image size remains the same, keeping the seed should yield "the same image" under a similar prompt, or "a similar composition" under different prompts.
 - `-s`/`--steps` will set the amount of diffusion steps performed.
 Higher values can help increase detail, but will be more computationally expensive.
 - `-cs`/`--scale` sets the guidance scale.
 Increasing this value may make outputs more adherent to the prompt, while decreasing it may increase 'creativity'.
 The effect of different values will be different depending on the scheduler used.
 - `-sc`/`--scheduler` sets the sampling scheduler.
-Currently, `"lms"`, `"pndm"` and `"ddim"` are implemented.
+Currently, the following schedulers are available: `"lms"`, `"pndm"`, `"ddim"`, `"euler"`, `"euler_ancestral"`
 - `-e`/`--ddim-eta` sets the eta (η) parameter when the ddim scheduler is selected.
 Otherwise, this parameter is ignored.
 Higher values of eta will increase the amount of additional noise applied during sampling.
 A value of `0` corresponds to no additional sampling noise.
 - `-es`/`--ddim-eta-seed` sets the seed of the sampling noise when a ddim scheduler with eta > 0 is used.
 ### Device, Performace and Optimization settings
 - `--unet-full` will switch from using a half precision (fp16) UNET to using a full precision (fp32) UNET.
 This will increase memory usage significantly.
 See section [Precision](#Precision).
 - `--latents-half` will switch from using full precision (fp32) latents to using half precision (fp16) latents.
 The difference in memory usage should be insignificant (<1MB).
 See section [Precision](#Precision).
 - `--diff-device` sets the device used for the UNET and diffusion sampling loop. `"cuda"` by default.
 - `--io-device` sets the device used for anything outside of the diffusion sampling loop.
 This will be text encoding and image decoding/encoding. `"cpu"` by default.
-Switching this to `"cuda"` will increase VRAM usage (~7.32GB instead of ~6.45GB in the example shown in section [Precision](#Precision)), while only speeding up the (significantly less time intensive!) encode and decode operations before and after the sampling loop.
+Switching this to `"cuda"` will increase VRAM usage (see the example shown in section [Precision](#Precision)), while only speeding up the (significantly less time intensive!) encode and decode operations before and after the sampling loop.
 - `--seq`/`--sequential_samples` will process batch items (if multiple images are to be generated) sequentially, instead of as a single large batch.
 Reduces VRAM consumption.
 This flag will activate automatically if generating runs out of memory when more than one image is requested.
+- `-as`/`--attention-slice` sets slice size for UNET attention slicing, reducing memory usage.
+The value must be a valid divisor of the UNET head count.
+Set to 1 to maximise memory efficiency.
+Set to 0 to use the diffusers recommended "auto"-tradeoff between memory reduction and (minimal) speed cost.
+- `-co`/`--cpu-offload` will enable CPU offloading of models through `accelerate`.
+This should enable compatibility with minimal VRAM at the cost of speed.
+- `-cb`/`--cuda-benchmark` will perform CUDNN performance autotuning (CUDA benchmark).
+This should improve throughput when computing on CUDA, but will have a slight overhead and may slightly increase VRAM usage.
 #
 ## image to image
 When either a starting image (`-ii`, see below) or the image cycle flag (`-ic`, see below) are specified, `generate.py` automatically performs image-to-image generation.